There it is, staring you in the face again: Redux.

 React?
 You can handle React.
 But this is different.
 It flat out doesn’t make sense.

-There are a ton of new terms – actions, reducers, middleware, thunks, immutability… and on top of that that, you’re not even sure what Redux actually does.
+First there are all the new terms – actions, reducers, middleware, thunks, immutability… and on top of that that, you’re not even sure what Redux actually brings to the table.

 “It’s a predictable state container,” they say.
 “It’s simple!” they say.

 But how do you actually use it to make React apps?

 setState was so easy…

 Plain React state is straightforward.
 You set it, the component re-renders, and that’s it.
 It’s scoped to one component.
 No hopping around between files.

 You have to set up a store.
 You have to write a reducer.
 Maybe add some middleware (don’t forget to compose it!).
 Wrap your app in a Provider.
 Connect certain components (but not all of them!).
 Dispatch actions.